 UT Austin first offered Interior Design classes in 1912, making it the oldest Interior Design program west of the Mississippi River.
 The College of Engineering offered a five-year degree in Interior Architecture in 1930, which was discontinued in 1938.
 A sole curriculum remained in Human Ecology from 1945 onward that provided an emphasis area in Interior Design.
 In 1973, UT Austin’s program became one of the first accredited Interior Design programs in the country.
 The Interior Design major was transferred to the School of Architecture in 1997, and it has grown and flourished since then, offering a Master of Interior Design degree in 2010.
 More than 1,000 Interior Design alumni have left their mark beyond UT’s Forty Acres.

-The interior design program leading to the Bachelor of Science in Interior Design is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI, 49503.
+The interior design program leading to the Bachelor of Science in Interior Design as well as the first-professional Master of Interior Design I are accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI, 49503.

 The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
 The Bachelor of Science in Interior Design granted by The University of Texas at Austin meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ Exam eligibility visit:https://www.cidq.org/eligibility-requirements.